-I have not advised on factors particular to the Employer, or the Employer's industry.
-I am not, in my opinion, best qualified to advise the Trustee on these Employerrelated matters.
-The Trustee commissioned a formal covenant review by EY as part of the valuation to get an assessment of Employer support.
+I have not advised on factors particular to the sponsor, or the sponsor's industry.
+I am not, in my opinion, best qualified to advise the Trustee on these sponsor-related matters.
+The Trustee commissioned a formal covenant review as part of the valuation to get an assessment of sponsor support.